arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is agility?
 * How would you deal with Legacy Code?
 * I'm the CEO of your Company.
-Explain me Kanban and convince me to invest on it.
+Explain to me Kanban and convince me to invest in it.
 * What is the biggest difference between Agile and Waterfall?
 * Being a team manager, how would you deal with the problem of having too many meetings?
 * How would you manage a very late project?